WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Pastiche narrated by the Second Mrs. Watson
+Extra-Canonical Adventure of the Second Mrs. Watson

-Canonical Characters: Mrs. Watson; Dr. Watson
+Canonical Characters: Mrs Watson (Amelia Pettigrew); Dr. Watson

 Other Characters: Gabriel Reeves; Daniel; Emily Reeves; The Damsel In Grey; Sarah Wells; Constable Trout